The GRADIEND Python Package: An End-to-End System for Gradient-Based Feature Learning: Abstract

 \section{Abstract}

 We present \texttt{gradiend}, an open-source Python package that operationalizes the \gradiend\ method for learning feature directions from factual-counterfactual MLM and CLM gradients in language models.
-The package provides a unified workflow for feature-related data creation, training, evaluation, visualization, persistent model rewriting via controlled weight updates, and multi-feature comparison.
-We demonstrate \texttt{gradiend} on an English pronoun paradigm and on a large-scale feature comparison that reproduces prior use cases.
+The package provides a unified workflow for feature-related data creation, training, evaluation, visualization, persistent model rewriting via controlled weight updates, and multi-feature comparison. \rev{ We demonstrate \texttt{gradiend} through an English pronoun running example, a semantic sentiment use case that evaluates lexical generalization to held-out target words, and a large-scale feature comparison. }

 \glsunset{gradiend}